2007 Illinois Fighting Illini football team: Game summaries

-Missouri
+Vs. Missouri

 The Illini scored first off a Vontae Davis blocked-punt return.
 Quarterback Juice Williams looked sharp in the first quarter before leaving due to injury in the second.
 Mizzou jumped out to a 37–13 lead late in the third quarter, before backup quarterback Eddie McGee led the Illini to 21 straight points.
 A late fourth-quarter interception sealed the game for the Tigers.
 McGee ended the day 17–31 for 257 yards with a TD, but lost 2 fumbles and threw 2 interceptions.
 The loss increased Illinois' losing streak to 8 games.

-Western Illinois
+No. 24 (FCS) Western Illinois

 The Illini returned to Memorial Stadium to face FCS Western Illinois in the home opener.
 Illinois built upon a 7–0 halftime lead with a Juice Williams touchdown run in the third quarter and a Rashard Mendenhall touchdown run in the fourth.
 Mendenhall finished the day with 142 yards.

-Syracuse
+At Syracuse

 Illinois looked to secure its first road win at the Carrier Dome.
 After one quarter, the Illini led 14–0 off a Juice Williams touchdown pass and a Rashard Mendenhall touchdown run.
 Syracuse got on the board in the third quarter with a field goal, and eventually cut the deficit to 20–10.
 But big plays hurt the Orange in the second half.
 Arrelious Benn ran for 23 yards on one play, and one drive later, Rashard Mendenhall ran for 50.
 He finished the day with 150 rush yards and 3 TD's.
 378 of Illinois' total yards came on the ground, and they outgained Syracuse 508–286 overall.

-Indiana
+At Indiana

 Illinois opened their Big Ten season at Indiana.
 Two Jason Reda field goals put the Illini on the board before Juice Williams found Michael Hoomanawanui in the endzone.
 They led 20–7 at the half.
 After a Rashard Mendenhall touchdown put Illinois up 27–7 in the fourth quarter, Indiana QB Kellen Lewis drove down the field to find James Bailey for a 30-yd touchdown, Lewis' second TD on the day.
 But with a minute left, Vontae Davis picked off Lewis in the endzone, securing a 27–14 Illinois victory, their first in a Big Ten opener since 1993 and their first in Bloomington since 2001.
 Mendenhall finished the day with a career-high 214 rush yards.
 Tracy Porter picked off two Juice Williams passes, and Williams finished a disappointing passing effort 13–28 with a TD.